Authored by the expert who managed and guided the team behind the Germany Property Pack

 Can property investment directly lead to citizenship in Germany?

-The typical timeline from arriving in Germany to citizenship eligibility is now 5 years of legal residence following the June 2024 nationality law reform, though this requires actually living in Germany on a valid residence permit throughout that period.
+The typical timeline from first arriving in Germany to citizenship eligibility is now around 5 years of legal residence under the reformed nationality law that took effect on 27 June 2024, with a fast-track option at 3 years for exceptional integration.

 Is citizenship automatic after long-term residency in Germany?

-Citizenship in Germany is never automatic, even after many years of legal residence, because naturalization requires a formal application process where authorities verify that you meet all eligibility criteria.
+Citizenship in Germany is never automatic, even after decades of living in the country, because it always requires a formal application (called "Einburgerung") that the authorities must approve.

-The typical processing time for German citizenship applications varies by municipality but generally ranges from 6 months to over 2 years depending on the backlog at your local naturalization authority.
+Processing times for German citizenship applications vary by city and federal state, but in practice you should expect anywhere from 6 months to over 2 years depending on how busy your local office is.

 What are the real requirements to become a citizen in Germany?